FuelLabs/sway/forc-plugins/forc-debug/docs/walkthrough.md

 ## Setting up the debugging

 We can start up the debug infrastructure.
 On a new terminal session run `fuel-core run --db-type in-memory --debug`; we need to have that running because it actually executes the program.
-Now we can fire up the debugger itself: `fuel-debugger`.
+Now we can fire up the debugger itself: `forc-debug`.
 Now if everything is set up correctly, you shoould see the debugger prompt (`>> `).
 You can use `help` command to list available commands.

 Now we would like to inspect the program while it's running.
 To do this, we first need to send the script to the executor, i.e. `fuel-core`.
 To do so, we need a *transaction specification*, `tx.json`.
 It looks something like this: